Contests, giveaways, and sweepstakes — they’re incredible fun for creating awareness and generating leads for your brand.

 Ensure that you specify that by entering your contest, participants agree to abide by the Sponsor’s (your) Official Rules and decisions.
 Include verbiage that talks about your right to refuse, withdraw, or disqualify entries at your sole discretion.
 You should also incorporate language that participant agrees to accept the decision of the Sponsor as final and binding.

 Define the promotion period by giving the start date and time (include your time zone) and the end date and time with the time zone.
 These are the dates that you will receive and accept entries.

 5. How to Enter

 Explain the accepted methods for entering your contest or giveaway.
 Define things like the number of entries allowed per person, how to earn bonus entries, any limitations on bonus entries, etc. You may want to include a statement about fraudulent methods of entry or circumvention of the rules may result in the Sponsor invalidating a participant’s entries.

 Provide information about what the winner(s) will receive and include the estimated retail value.
 Determine if you need to include information about whether or not the prize is transferable, how prizes may be substituted at your sole discretion, how acceptance of the prize grants you permission to use the Winners entry, name, and likeness for advertising, promotion, and trade without further compensation or remuneration unless prohibited by law.

 If your prize is worth more than $600 and you are conducting your giveaway in the United States, you will need to collect the winner’s social security number and issue a 1099 for tax purposes.

-Provide participants with a statement about how the odds of winning is dependent upon the number of eligible entries received.
+Provide a statement about how the odds of winning is dependent upon the number of eligible entries received.

 8. Selection and Notification of the Winner